ujjawal71/ImageCompressor/README.md

 # ImageCompressor
 > Step 1.
-Add the jitpack repository to your build file
+Add the JitPack repository to your build file

+> Step 2.
+Add the dependency

  > For gradel